-1st Layer - Wicking (under shirt, silk-blend long-johns) 2nd Layer - Warmth (fleece, sweatshirt, sweater) 3rd Layer - Weather (windbreaker, Oakie)
+1st Layer - Wicking (under shirt, silk-blend long-johns, NO COTTON) 2nd Layer - Warmth (long-sleeves, fleece, sweatshirt, sweater) 3rd Layer - Weather (windbreaker, outer shell jacket, Oakie)

 Whether the weather is cold, Or whether the weather is hot.
 Whether the weather is nice, Or whether the weather is not.
 We'll whether the weather, Whatever the weather, Whether we like it or not.